apache/datafusion/docs/source/library-user-guide/catalogs.md

 Catalogs, schemas, and tables are organized in a hierarchy.
 A catalog contains schemas, and a schema contains tables.

-Similarly to other concepts in Datafusion, you'll implement various traits to create your own catalogs, schemas, and tables.
+Similarly to other concepts in DataFusion, you'll implement various traits to create your own catalogs, schemas, and tables.
 The following sections describe the traits you'll need to implement.

 The `CatalogProvider` trait has methods to set a schema to a name, get a schema by name, and list all schemas.
 The `SchemaProvider`, which can be registered with a `CatalogProvider`, has methods to set a table to a name, get a table by name, list all tables, deregister a table, and check for a table's existence.
-The `TableProvider` trait has methods to scan underlying data and use it in Datafusion.
+The `TableProvider` trait has methods to scan underlying data and use it in DataFusion.
 The `TableProvider` trait is covered in more detail [here](./custom-table-providers.md).

-We'll start with a the `SchemaProvider` trait as we need one to register with the `CatalogProvider`.
+We'll start with the `SchemaProvider` trait as we need one to register with the `CatalogProvider`.

 ## Implementing `MemorySchemaProvider`

 The `MemorySchemaProvider` is a simple implementation of the `SchemaProvider` trait.
-It stores tables in a `DashMap`.
+It stores state (i.e. tables) in a `DashMap`, which then underlies the `SchemaProvider` trait.

 ```rust
 pub struct MemorySchemaProvider {